thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 To verify that the plug-in is installed properly, run `ibmcloud plugin list`.
 The Container Service plug-in is displayed in the results as `container-service/kubernetes-service`.

-Initialize the Container Service plug-in and point the endpoint to your region:
+Initialize the Container Service plug-in and point the endpoint to your region with the `ks` sub command:

 ```sh
 $ ibmcloud ks region-set us-south